-- You like to make others happy even at your own expense. - You always feel you have to do better-your best is never enough. - Your willingness to interpret the slightest contribution by a slacker as 'progress.' - You are willing to make personal sacrifices so as to not abandon a hitchhiker-without realizing you are devaluing yourself in this process. - Long-suffering martyrdom-nobody but you could stand this. - The ability to cooperate but not delegate. - Excessive conscientiousness. - The tendency to feel responsible for others at the expense of being responsible for yourself.
+- You like to make others happy even at your own expense.
+You always feel you have to do better-your best is never - Four always reel you have to do better-your best is never enough. - Your willingness to interpret the slightest contribution by a slacker as 'progress.' - You are willing to make personal sacrifices so as to not abandon a hitchhiker-without realizing you are devaluing yourself in this process. - Long-suffering martyrdom-nobody but you could stand this. - The ability to cooperate but not delegate. - Excessive conscientiousness. - The tendency to feel responsible for others at the expense of being responsible for yourself.